MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-custom-application.md

       }
     ```

 3. Retrieve the bot's response using the same `token` and `converstaionId`.
-The retrived Direct Line response activities contains both the user's and bot's messages.
+The retrieved Direct Line response activities contains both the user's and bot's messages.
 You can filter response activites by your bot's name to get only the bot's response message.

     ```C#
       // Use the same token to create a directLineClinet